 Step One: Removing the Old Carpet

-The first step in our diy stair remodel was ripping up the old carpet and I have to say… that was the best part!
+The first step for our DIY stair remodel was ripping up the old carpet and in my opinion, that was the best part!

 Find a corner and just start pulling!
 It was so satisfying to do and we were pleasantly surprised with what we found underneath.
 Our existing stairs were beautiful pine treads… we got lucky!